pip-services/pip-services-docs/content/en/node/commons/reflect/recursive_object_writer.md

 #### copyProperties
-Copies content of one object to another object by recursively reading all properties from source object and then recursively writing them to destination object.
+Copies content of one object to another object by recursively reading all properties from a source object and then recursively writing them to a destination object.

 > `public static` copyProperties(dest: any, src: any): void

-- **dest**: any - a destination object to write properties to.
+- **dest**: any - destination object to write properties to.
-- **src**: any - a source object to read properties from
+- **src**: any - source object to read properties from

 #### setProperties
 Recursively sets values of some (all) object and its subobjects properties.

 The object can be a user defined object, map or array.
-Property values correspondently are object properties, map key-pairs or array elements with their indexes.
+Property values correspondently are object's properties, map key-pairs or array elements with their indexes.

-If some properties do not exist or introspection fails they are just silently skipped and no errors thrown.
+If some properties do not exist or introspection fails, they are just silently skipped and no errors thrown.

 > `public static` setProperties(obj: any, values: any): void

-- **obj**: any - an object to write properties to.
+- **obj**: any - object to write properties to.
-- **values**: any - a map, containing property names and their values.
+- **values**: any - map containing property names and their values.

 #### setProperty
-Recursively sets value of object and its subobjects property specified by its name.
+Recursively sets the value of an object's and its subobjects' property specified by its name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be object's property, map key or array index.

-If the property does not exist or introspection fails this method doesn't do anything and doesn't any throw errors.
+If the property does not exist or introspection fails, this method doesn't do anything and doesn't any throw errors.

 > `public static` setProperty(obj: any, name: string, value: any): void

-- **obj**: any - an object to write property to.
+- **obj**: any - object to write property to.
-- **name**: string - a name of the property to set.
+- **name**: string - name of the property to set.
-- **value**: any - a new value for the property to set.
+- **value**: any - new value for the property to set.